Language-Research-Technology/language-data-commons-vocabs/ontology.md

 Specifies the type of register (any of the varieties of a language that a speaker uses in a particular social context [Merriam-Webster]) of the contents of a language resource

+## Values expected to be on of these typesPerson,Organization

+## Used on of these typesDataset

 </div>
 <div id="#annotator">

 # Property: annotator

 The participant produced an annotation of this or a related resource.

+## Values expected to be on of these typesPerson,Organization

+## Used on of these typesDataset

 </div>
 <div id="#author">